hoplaahei/hoplaahei.github.io/_posts/2015-05-16-why-I-use-Slackware.md

 Also, the full base install of Slack includes many of the useful command line tools and development tools one might gradually end up installing anyway.
 Only on very rare occasions have I needed to compile a package manually, and even then there are tools to make Slack packages from source such as `src2pkg`.

 When updating a stable Slackware installation, you still get security patches and newer versions of programs, such as Firefox, but there are never any drastic changes.
-The base system mostly remains the same, and if you stick to using Slackbuilds or well vetted third-party packages such as those from the Alien BOB repos, breakage is unlikely.
+The base system mostly remains the same, and if you stick to using Slackbuilds or well vetted third-party packages (such as those from the Alien BOB repos) breakage is unlikely.

 So if you want a system that you can mess around with as you please, but still actually use day-to-day for work and play, take a look at Slackware 14.1-Stable.